-We have an independent chairman of the board of directors separate from our chief executive officer.
-Ms. Anderson is our chief executive officer and Mr. Atwood is the chairman of the board.
-The board of directors believes that this leadership structure reflects the role and responsibilities of the chief executive officer in our business and operations with significant involvement and authority vested in a separate independent chairman of the board.
-The board of directors retains the authority to modify this structure as it deems appropriate.
+We have a lead independent director of the board of directors separate from our chief executive officer.
+Ms. Anderson is our chairman and chief executive officer and Mr. Bishop is the lead independent director of the board.
+The board of directors believes that this leadership structure reflects the role and responsibilities of the chief executive officer in our business and operations with significant involvement and authority vested in a separate lead independent director of the board of directors retains the authority to modify this structure as it deems appropriate.

-Our board of directors is responsible for overseeing the overall risk management process at our company.
+Our board of directors is responsible for overseeing the overall risk management process at our Company.
 The responsibility for managing risk rests with executive management while the committees of the board and the board of directors as a whole participate in the oversight process.
 The board's risk oversight process builds upon management's risk assessment and mitigation processes, which include reviews of long-term strategic and operational planning, executive development and evaluation, regulatory and legal compliance, and financial reporting and internal controls.
 The board of directors considers strategic risks and opportunities and regularly receives reports from executive management regarding specific aspects of risk management.